 He is a regular consultant to the Australian artificial breeding industry, including the provision of instructional courses for controlled breeding, standardisation of semen assessment, processing and freezing for semen processing centres.

-Dr Simon de Graaf is currently Associate Professor of Animal Reproduction at The University of Sydney, Secretary General of the International Congress on Animal Reproduction, Executive Director of the Association of Applied Animal Andrology and an Editorial Board member of the international journal Animal Reproduction Science.
-In 2020 he was elected Fellow of The Royal Society of NSW (FSRN) in recognition of his contribution to the field of animal reproduction and the development of reproductive technologies for animal agriculture.
+Dr Simon de Graaf is currently Associate Professor of Animal Reproduction at The University of Sydney, Secretary General of the International Congress on Animal Reproduction, Director of The Reproduction Company Pty Ltd, Host and Executive Producer of Repro Radio, and an Editorial Board member of the international journal Animal Reproduction Science.
+In 2020 he was elected Fellow of The Royal Society of NSW (FSRN) and Fellow of The Society of Reproductive Biology (FSRB) in recognition of his contribution to the field of animal reproduction and the development of reproductive technologies for animal agriculture.